pedrogh/Test-Automation-Exercise/README.md

 `'Add team member with incorrect email address'` Fails on what I think is a behavior that should not be allowed which is to create an email without a full domain after the `@`

 ## Observations
-- As I was writing tests the code kept adding team members on the project and it became a bit overwhelming to look for the most recent tests elements.
-I look for a way, but could not find one, to delete the team members.
-It would be a nice feature/ability to have for people who might submit coding exercises in the future
+- As I was writing tests the code kept adding team members to the project and it became a bit overwhelming to look for the most recent tests elements.
+I looked for a way, but could not find one, to delete the team members.
+Being able to delete team members would be a nice feature to have for people who might submit coding exercises in the future.
+If the feature already exists then apologies.
-- https://app.staging.guidecx.io/auth/login could set the focus on the email address field.
+- Setting the focus on the email address field in the [Auth page](https://app.staging.guidecx.io/auth/login) would be nice.
 - Resetting password didn't work more than once.
-- I think there should be an <o> to view the password in plain text.
+- I think there should be an eye (<o>) to view the password in plain text.
-- On the other hand I noticed that while typing the password the value is reflected in the DOM if one has the elements view open.
+- On the other hand I noticed that while typing the password the value is reflected in the DOM if one has the elements view open in the browser.
 - Resend invite.
 As I was becoming familiar with the app I typed in a password that I could not remember.
 I tried resetting the password but that didn't work for me.
 I tried resending the invite at least 3 times, eventually one of the links in the email from the resend invite function took me to page that displayed the image below.
+Fortunately I was able to remember the password.
 ![Resend invite error page](readme_images/after_clicking_on_resend_invite_link.png)
 - There are a few `delay(...)` statements which I don't like especially since Cypress allows you to do "smart" waits.
 See function `addTeamMember` but I wanted to submit this exercise.
-- It was hard to not use data tests IDs only.
+- I tried to use data tests IDs only for the selectors.
 There is one case in the selectors where we use a class definition.
 For example see file `cypress/data/projects_data.js`